-Let us consider a molecular system consisting of $n_e$ electrons and $n_{\mathrm{nucl}}$ nuclei.
-We treat the electrons as quantum mechanical particles, while the nuclei as classical point charges with their positions fixed at $\boldsymbol{R}_\nu \ (\nu = 0, \dots, n_{\mathrm{nucl}} - 1).$ These two kinds of particles interact with each other via pairwise interactions $v$ dependent only on the distance between two particles, as depicted in Fig.~\ref{fig:particles}.
-The Hamiltonian of the total system is then given by
+Let us consider a molecular system consisting of $n_e$ electrons as quantum mechanical particles and $n_{\mathrm{nucl}}$ nuclei as classical point charges fixed at $\boldsymbol{R}_\nu \ (\nu = 0, \dots, n_{\mathrm{nucl}} - 1),$ as depicted in Fig.~\ref{fig:particles}.
+These two kinds of particles interact with each other via pairwise interactions $v$ dependent only on the distance between two particles.
+The Hamiltonian is given by

-where the nuclear positions appear as parameters. $\hat{T}$ is the kinetic-energy operator of electrons. $m_e = 1$ is the electron mass.
-All the quantities in this paper are in atomic units unless otherwise stated. $\hat{\boldsymbol{r}}_{\ell}$ and $\hat{\boldsymbol{p}}_\ell$ are the position and momentum operators, respectively, of the $\ell$th electron. $Z_\nu$ is the charge of the $\nu$th nucleus, while that of an electron is $-1.$ We can introduce a position-dependent external field $v_{\mathrm{ext}}$ felt by each electron.

-Although we adopted the common interaction $v$ for $\hat{V}_{\mathrm{e e}}, \hat{V}_{e \mathrm{n}},$ and $\hat{V}_{\mathrm{n n}}$ for simplicity, distinct interactions for them could be introduced with only small modifications to discussion below.
+where the nuclear positions appear as parameters. $\hat{T}$ is the kinetic-energy operator of electrons having the mass $m_e = 1.$ All the quantities in this paper are in atomic units unless otherwise stated. $\hat{\boldsymbol{r}}_{\ell}$ and $\hat{\boldsymbol{p}}_\ell$ are the position and momentum operators, respectively, of the $\ell$th electron. $Z_\nu$ is the charge of the $\nu$th nucleus, while that of an electron is $-1.$ We can introduce a position-dependent external field $v_{\mathrm{ext}}$ felt by each electron.
+Although we have adopted the common interaction $v$ for $\hat{V}_{\mathrm{e e}}, \hat{V}_{e \mathrm{n}},$ and $\hat{V}_{\mathrm{n n}}$ for simplicity, distinct interactions for them could be introduced with only small modifications to the following discussion.
 Also, the formulations for one- and two-dimensional spaces will be possible similarly to the three-dimensional case.